PGilbertSchmitt/ratatooey-bot/README.md

 This is a simple bot for creating a Secret-Santa-style rotation in a Discord server.
 It has 3 modes:

 - **Random**: Everyone who joins a rotation is given the name of another user, but does not know who anyone else has received.
 This is a fully random selection.
+The selections are guaranteed to contain a single loop.
+If you consider one sender's recipient, then that recipient's recipient, on and on, you will reach every member of the rotation before getting back to the first sender.
-- **Manual**: Everyone sees all the names of people who have not been selected yet, and can choose one of them (but not themselves).
+- **Manual**: Everyone sees all the names of people who have not been selected yet, and can choose one of them, but not themselves or someone who's already been selected.
 Again, they cannot see who anyone else has selected. **(NOT IMPLEMENTED YET)**
-- ✨**Auto-Magic**✨: Similar to Automatic, but uses the past history of all members in the rotation to have the lowest rate of repeating sender-receiver pairs.
+- ✨**Magic**✨: Similar to Random, but uses the past history of all members in the rotation to have the lowest rate of repeating sender-receiver pairs.
 For example, let's say you've been in several prior secret santas with 2 members: "Breebo Braggins" and "Gwanyalf the Gwuwu", and you've gotten Breebo as the recipient 3 times and never once gotten Gwanyalf.
-The Auto-magic process will prefer to give you Gwanyalf over Breebo.
+The Magic process will prefer to give you Gwanyalf over Breebo.
 However, it considers the best selection for ALL rotation members collectively, so it's still possible to get Breebo if for example Breebo has gotten you 5 times and Gwayyalf has gotten Breebo 8 times.
-Due to technical limitations, this selection process is limited to 8 members.
+Due to [technical limitations](#reason-for-magic-limitation), this selection process is limited to 8 members.
+Another difference from the Random selection is that Magic selections don't guarantee a single loop of receivers.
+This is intentional, since if we limit ourselves only to a single loop, we could be missing out of arrangements that are better for as many people as possible.

 ## Commands